Media Roundup: DTE’s Fast-Tracked Data-Center Proposal and the “Stargate” Project in Saline Township

 Fewer Health Safeguards

 State environmental rules—like Michigan’s Air Pollution Control standards—treat homes and schools as “sensitive receptors.”
-If zoning encourages new housing right next to industry, regulators may assume residents chose to live there and give lower priority to future enforcement or permit limits.
+If zoning encourages new housing right next to industry, regulators may assume residents chose to live there and could give lower priority to future enforcement or permit limits.

 This shift can make it easier for existing industries to renew or expand operations without added review.